ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 Rate limiting HTTP clients has become a widespread practice, especially for HTTP APIs.
 Typically, servers who do so limit the number of acceptable requests in a given time window (e.g. 10 requests per second).
 See {{rate-limiting}} for further information on the current usage of rate limiting in HTTP.

-Currently, there is no standard way to communicate service quotas so that the client can throttle its requests to prevent errors.
+Currently, there is no standard way for servers to communicate quotas so that clients can throttle its requests to prevent errors.
 This document defines a set of standard HTTP fields to enable rate limiting:

 - RateLimit-Limit: the server's quota for requests by the client in the time window,
 - RateLimit-Remaining: the remaining quota in the current window,